SobhanDash/Playing-With-Triangles/README.md

 ## What is this app about?

-This is a fun app created in React JS to learn about triangles in fun way.
+This is a fun app created in JavaScript to learn about triangles in fun way.
 It has four sections:

 1. Angles of Triangle: To check if user input angles form a triangle
 2. Check Hypotenuse: To calculate hypotenuse if user know lengths of sides of right angle triangle